 The stream corridor following the Little Blue River and its tributaries will be preserved or restored.
-All disturbed areas within the stream corridor will be replanted with native vegetation, aside from the fire access road on the north side of the development, which will be constructed with grass pavers.
+All disturbed areas within the stream corridor will be replanted with native vegetation, aside from the fire access road on the north side of the development.

 Other water quality BMPs are provided within the Paragon Star development, including bioretention planters, native vegetation, and an existing U.S. Army Corps of Engineers jurisdictional wetland.
+These

-These BMPs are located on the north side of the Little Blue River, with the soccer complex, and are described in the associated stormwater report, dated January 28, 2019, prepared by GBA.
+BMPs are located on the north side of the Little Blue River, with the soccer complex, and are described in the associated stormwater report, dated January 28, 2019, prepared by GBA.